Atlqz/health-lifestyle-sas/README.md

 Synthetic Health & Lifestyle dataset of 5,010 individuals — used for academic purposes as part of the CT075-3-2 Data Management module at Asia Pacific University (APU).
 Dataset is not publicly distributed.

----

-## Academic Context

-**Module:** CT075-3-2 — Data Management
-**Institution:** Asia Pacific University of Technology & Innovation (APU)
-**Year:** 2025
-**Role:** Group Leader — responsible for EDA, data cleaning, transformation, and reduction (Part 1)

-> Note: This repository contains my individual technical contributions (the SAS pipeline and analysis) from a group assignment.
-The data mining research sections (Part 2) were written by group members and are not included here.

----

 ## What I Would Do Next